Heed the call to ride the rails-and one ghost train-through Arizona history and scenery.

 Roundtrip passengers enjoy a layover of nearly four hours to explore Arizona's Wonder of the World.
 For those wanting an extended trip, a Grand Canyon train package offers the option of adding on a stay at a restored lodge either in Williams or at the Grand Canyon.

 Each year, families eagerly anticipate the seasonal Polar Express themed train, based on the popular book by Chris Van Allsburg.

 Nibble on cookies, sip hot chocolate and relive the tale of bells and believing as the train makes a magical nighttime trip to the North Pole.
 Meet Santa's reindeer before the big guy comes aboard to hear wishes and present each child with a special gift.The Polar Express trains fill up fast, so make sure to make reservations early.

 Savor fresh air and panoramic views of magnificent Verde Canyon from this scenic train's popular open-air cars.
 The Verde Canyon Railroad passes colorful and whimsical rock formations, sycamore and other riparian flora, ancient and pioneer ruins, and wildlife such as bald eagles.

-Special activities complement rides during spring’s St. Patrick’s Day, Easter and Cinco de Mayo.
-Starlight Tours show off the canyon in a different light, and specialty jaunts include tequila or wine tastings.
+Special activities complement rides during Easter, Cinco de Mayo and the Fourth of July.
+Starlight Tours show off the romance of the canyon in a different light, and specialty jaunts include Arizona craft beers or tequila.